phansch/pomo-break/README.md

 You can use it for normal pomodoro cycles as well as only for break reminders.

+Note: Currently, `pomo-break` is only tested on Ubuntu/Debian.

 ## Contributing

 The following libraries need to be installed in order to compile: